Exove/developer-test/README.md

 ## Section 3

 ### 3A.
+Get data and save it locally

 Write code that gets data from a product API ([URL](material/products.json)) and saves it into an SQL database locally.
 For extra points note the following:
 - Figure a way to save the hierarchical data (see product variations and categories for example)
 - Figure a way to handle schemaless data (variations)
 - Take into account that the database schema should support translations although the API doesn’t, use ISO 639-1 as language keys